 Starting April 15, 2019, Wish is pleased to announce the introduction of Tax Settings for merchants.
 Merchants who activate Tax Settings, on a voluntary basis, will be able to indicate the jurisdictions where they have obligations to remit indirect tax (e.g. sales tax, GST and VAT) on sales in the United States, Canada, and Europe.

-Effective May 6, 2019, Wish will display and provide merchants with the payment of the estimated indirect tax remittance amounts for their configured US* jurisdictions in Tax Settings, with the exception of tax authorities where Wish is registered as a Marketplace and is collecting the appropriate tax. (*Tax Settings does not yet support the US states of Alaska, Colorado, and Louisiana; an update will be shared once they are supported).
+Effective May 14, 2019, Wish will display and provide merchants with the payment of the estimated indirect tax remittance amounts for their configured US jurisdictions in Tax Settings, with the exception of tax authorities where Wish is registered as a Marketplace and is collecting the appropriate tax.

 The estimated indirect tax remittance amounts for applicable US orders will be collected from customers (as a separate sales tax line item at checkout), and included in the merchant’s next scheduled payment (subject to Payment Eligibility terms).
 Merchants may view the estimated indirect tax remittance amounts for applicable orders in their Order History, Order Details pages, and payment invoices.